halimath/expect/README.md

-`is.StringContaining` | `string` | Expects the given value to be a string containing a given substring `is.StringHavingPrefix` | `string` | Expects the given value to be a string having a given prefix `is.StringHavingSuffix` | `string` | Expects the given value to be a string having a given suffix
+`is.StringContaining` | `string` | Expects the given value to be a string containing a given substring `is.StringHavingPrefix` | `string` | Expects the given value to be a string having a given prefix `is.StringHavingSuffix` | `string` | Expects the given value to be a string having a given suffix `is.EqualToStringByLines` | `string` | Similar to EqualTo used on two strings but reports differences on a line-by-line basis

 ### Deep equality